Effective dispute resolution

 - Set up a simple way for employees to report problems and complaints.
 Some businesses use a telephone hotline, an email address or a ‘complaints and suggestions box’ to do this.
 Others prefer complaints to be made in person to the employee’s manager or another senior person in the business.

 - Nominate more than one person that employees can address their complaint to.
 This is important because their manager may be the person being complained about.

 - Let your employees know that their complaint will be taken seriously, investigated fairly, resolved promptly and without retaliation of any kind.

 If you haven’t been able to resolve the issue internally, you may want to ask a third party to assist.
 The approach you choose will depend on the issue you’re trying to resolve.

 Your industry or business association can provide you with tailored advice and assistance to help you understand your rights and obligations.
-A list of unions and employer associations formally registered under the national workplace relations system can be found at www.fairwork.gov.au/registeredorgs.
+A list of unions and employer associations formally registered under the national workplace relations system can be found from the Registered Organisations Commission at www.roc.gov.au/find-a-registered-organisation.
 There might also be other industry and business bodies in your area that can help.

 Requesting assistance from the Fair Work Ombudsman